The Tuckernuck Insider’s Guide to Washington, DC

 Kafe Leopold (Georgetown)

-Located in the charming Cady’s Alley in Georgetown, Leopold’s has equally delicious coffee and pastries as a kale salad or schnitzel.
+Located in the charming Cady’s Alley in Georgetown, Leopold’s has equally delicious coffee and pastries as it does kale salad and schnitzel.
 If you go on a sunny weekend day, you’re sure to find a fun and lively brunch scene.

 Peacock Cafe (Georgetown)